httpwg/http-extensions/draft-ietf-httpbis-resumable-upload.md

 An upload resource applies a `PATCH` request with the `application/partial-upload` media type ({{media-type-partial-upload}}) by appending the patch document in the request content to the upload resource.

-The server might not receive the entire patch document when the upload is interrupted, for example because of a dropped connection or canceled request.
+The server might not process the entire patch document when the upload is interrupted, for example because of a dropped connection or canceled request.
 In this case, the server SHOULD append as much of the patch document as possible to the upload resource, starting at its beginning and without discontinuities.
 Appending a continuous section starting at the patch document's beginning constitutes a successful PATCH as defined in {{Section 2 of PATCH}}.
-Saving the received data allows the client to resume the upload from where it was interrupted.
+Saving the processed data allows the client to resume the upload from where it was interrupted.
 In addition, the upload resource MUST NOT be considered complete then.

 If the `Upload-Offset` request header field value does not match the current offset ({{upload-offset}}), the upload resource MUST reject the request with a `409 (Conflict)` status code.
 The response MUST include the correct offset in the `Upload-Offset` header field.
 The response can use the problem type {{PROBLEM}} of "https://iana.org/assignments/http-problem-types#mismatching-upload-offset" ({{mismatching-offset}}).